modanova/modanova/README.md

 # Hi, I'm Manoela Danova
 ## Software Developer

-Please check me out on [LinkedIn](https://www.linkedin.com/in/manoeladanova/)
+Find more about me on [LinkedIn](https://www.linkedin.com/in/manoeladanova/)

 <!---
 modanova/modanova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.